be_ixf;ym_202407 d_15; ct_100

 Individual retail investors have historically had to accept that generating increased yield from their fixed income portfolios is accompanied by accepting greater risk – whether through decreasing credit quality or increasing term.

 Bonds below investment grade typically offer a higher yield premium than investment-grade bonds to compensate for a higher risk of default.
 Similarly, long-maturity bonds typically offer a higher yield premium than short-maturity bonds.
-This is to compensate for interest rate risk due to the investor holding bonds over a longer time period.
+This is to compensate for interest rate risk due to the investor holding the bond over a longer time period.

 But there is a third lever that fixed income investors can pull: liquidity.
-In other words, investors that accept lower liquidity can earn higher yields.
+In other words, investors that accept lower liquidity can potentially earn higher yields.

 An Alternative Lever: Illiquid Private Credit